Switch to ADA Accessible Theme

 • Whether either party intentionally dissipated, wasted, depleted or destroyed any marital assets, either after the divorce petition was filed or within two years before the petition was filed

-If the property division issue in your divorce is contested, Darla K. Snead can help by putting together strong evidence and legal arguments to inform the judge’s decision in a way that protects your rights and interests in the property most important to you as well as the overall outcome.
+If the property division issue in your divorce is contested, Darla K. Snead Dulin can help by putting together strong evidence and legal arguments to inform the judge’s decision in a way that protects your rights and interests in the property most important to you as well as the overall outcome.
 In addition, if you think the other party is hiding assets or under or overvaluing them, we know the professionals to call in to make sure you are being treated fairly.

 Contact Our Lakeland Property Division Lawyer Today